harquail/nook_foldlings_thesis/markdown_chapters/43_Tech_Intersections_Between_Features.md

 #Intersections Between Features

-As we observed at the Digital Arts Exhibition ^[see ], users often.
+As we observed at the Digital Arts Exhibition ^[see], users often attempt to draw.
 As a result, we implemented